- July 6, 2016

 Involved in a Car Crash?

 Have you or a family member been involved in a motor vehicle accident?
-The law firm of Stenger, Roberts, Davis & Diamond, LLP has the experience and resources to help you recover the damages that you may deserve.
+The law firm of Stenger, Diamond & Glass LLP has the experience and resources to help you recover the damages that you may deserve.
 One of the most highly respected law firms in Hudson Valley, we have offices in Poughkeepsie and Wappingers Falls.
 If you have a legal need, we have a solution.
 As one of the largest firms in Dutchess County, we have the power to bring substantial resources to your case, no matter how complex the issues.
 Call us at (866) 290-6929 or complete our online form.